-Some water heater models are equipped with inlet/outlet tappings for use with space heating applications.
+Some water heater models are equipped with inlet/outlet tappings suitable for combination water (potable) heating and space heating and not suitable for space heating applications only.
 If this water heater is to be used to supply both space heating and domestic potable (drinking) water, the instructions listed below must be followed.

-- Be sure to follow the manual(s) shipped with the air handler system. - This water heater is not to be used as a replacement for an existing boiler installation. - Do not use with piping that has been treated with chromates, boiler seal or other chemicals and do not add any chemicals to the water heater piping. - If the space heating system requires water temperatures in excess of 120°F, a tempering valve or an anti-scald device should be installed per its manufacturer's instructions in the domestic (potable) hot water supply to limit the risk of scald injury. - Pumps, valves, piping and fittings must be compatible with potable water. - A properly installed flow control valve is required to prevent thermosiphoning.
+- Be sure to follow the manual(s) shipped with the air handler system. - This water heater is not to be used as a replacement for an existing boiler installation. - Do not use with piping that has been treated with chromates, boiler seal or other chemicals and do not add any chemicals to the water heater piping. - If the space heating system requires water temperatures in excess of 120°F, a mixing valve or an antiscald device should be installed per its manufacturer's instructions in the domestic (potable) hot water supply to limit the risk of scald injury. - Pumps, valves, piping and fittings must be compatible with potable water. - A properly installed flow control valve is required to prevent thermosiphoning.
 Thermosiphoning is the result of a continuous flow of water through the air handler circuit during the off cycle.
-Weeping (blow off) of the temperature and pressure relief valve (T & P) or higher than normal water temperatures are the first signs of thermosiphoning. - The domestic hot water line from the water heater should be vertical past any tempering valve or supply line to the air handler to remove air bubbles from the system.
+Weeping (blow off) of the temperature and pressure relief valve (T & P) or higher than normal water temperatures are the first signs of thermosiphoning. - The domestic hot water line from the water heater should be vertical past any mixing valve or supply line to the air handler to remove air bubbles from the system.
 Otherwise, these bubbles will be trapped in the air handler heat exchanger coil, reducing the efficiency. - Do not connect the water heater to any system or components previously used with non-potable water heating appliances when used to supply potable water.